AryanShukla29/Language_learn_platform/README.md

 <a name="readme-top"></a>

-# Lingo - Interactive platform for language learning.
+# Lingo - platform for language learning.

 <!-- Table of Contents -->